vlad-at-work/trm-quiz/README.md

 Alternatively, the naiive/native `array.flat(Infinity)` would accomplish the task but runtime complexity may easily become murky.

-With this particular solution, we'll step through the array item-by-item and flatten it as we go until we have a flat array and `.splice()` is no longer applicable to items returning true for `.isArray()`.
+With this particular solution, we'll step through the array item-by-item and flatten it as we go until we have a flat array and `.splice()` is no longer applicable to items returning true for `.isArray()` (as `.isArray()` will no longer be true for any member of the array)

 #### Example Output For Solution: